symfony/symfony-docs/forms.rst

 .. seealso::

-    As short as this is, it's not very flexible (yet).
+    As short as this is, it's not very flexible.
 Usually, you'll want to render each form field individually so you can control how the form looks.
     You'll learn how to do that in the ":doc:`/form/rendering`" section.